Marcelosmbrrr/devops/README.md

 Prometheus is a monitoring tool that excels at collecting system and application metrics in real-time.

-Prometheus uses a pull-based metric collection model, where it makes HTTP requests to endpoints exposed by applications.
-The route "/metrics" is a commonly used endpoint and is being used on this project.
+Prometheus uses a pull-based metric collection model, where <bold>it makes HTTP requests to endpoints exposed</bold> by applications.
+The <bold>route "/metrics"</bold> is being used on this project.

 The <a href="https://prometheus.io/docs/instrumenting/clientlibs/" target="_blank">client libraries</a> are libraries that help implement data collection in applications.
 This project is using <a href="https://github.com/promphp/prometheus_client_php">PHP client library</a>.